From Good to Excellent in DDD: Understanding Bounded Contexts in Domain-Driven Design - 8/10

 InstaKran: Finding candidates for Bounded Contexts

-Let's go back to the story of InstaKran, the influencer marketing platform from our previous article.
+Let's return to the story of InstaKran, the influencer marketing platform from our previous article.
 The platform connects brands with creators, tracks campaign performance, and manages financial payments.
-At first glance, this seems like a single, huge domain — but this is where the need for Bounded Contexts becomes apparent.
+At first glance, this seems like a single huge domain — but this is where the need for Bounded Contexts becomes evident.

 Some possible Bounded Contexts for InstaKran include:

-• Campaign Management: Define campaigns, pair influencers and track engagement.
+- Campaign Management: Defining campaigns, matching influencers, and tracking engagement.

-• Creator Onboarding: Manage creator profiles, verify accounts and ensure platform compliance.
+- Creator Onboarding: Managing creator profiles, verifying accounts, and ensuring platform compliance.

-• Payment Processing: Manage revenue distributions, payments, and financial records
+- Payment Processing: Handling revenue splits, payments, and financial records.

-• Analytics & Reporting: Aggregate data and present performance metrics.
+- Analytics & Reporting: Aggregating data and presenting performance metrics.

-Each one has different business rules, vocabulary, and workflows, making them strong candidates to be separate Bounded Contexts.
-Without clear boundaries, InstaKran risks entangled logic and inconsistent definitions (for example, what “engagement” means in Reporting vs. Campaign Setup).
+Each has distinct business rules, vocabulary, and workflows, making them strong candidates to be separate Bounded Contexts.
+Without clear boundaries, InstaKran risks tangled logic and inconsistent definitions (for example, what "engagement" means in Reporting vs. Campaign Setup).

 Bounded Contexts ensure that terms and rules have a consistent and unambiguous meaning within each specific domain area.
-For example, “Revenue” in the context of Payment Processing may include platform fees and taxes, while Campaign Management is only concerned about gross campaign spending.
-Bounded Contexts prevent these definitions from coming into conflict.
+For example, “Revenue” in the context of Payment Processing may include platform fees and taxes, while Campaign Management only cares about the gross campaign spend.
+Bounded Contexts prevent these definitions from conflicting.

-Large domains quickly become unmanageable if everything is treated as one system.
+Large domains become unmanageable quickly if everything is treated as a single system.
 Bounded Contexts divide the domain into smaller, focused parts, making the system easier to build, maintain, and evolve.
-Each context can be adapted to its own needs without affecting unrelated areas.
+Each context can adapt to its own needs without affecting unrelated areas.

 What is a Bounded Context in DDD?